ThatcherC/RadarPro/README.md

 **TODO**
 - [ ] add download instructions for PALSAR imagery
 - [ ] add list of SAR jargon terms
-- [ ] use just one big matrix, do operations in place, and save off small images at each stage instead of carrying around giant complex matrices from each stage of processing (`cimg`, `shiftedft`, ...)
+- [x] use just one big matrix, do operations in place, and save off small images at each stage instead of carrying around giant complex matrices from each stage of processing (`cimg`, `shiftedft`, ...)
+- [ ] Replace/augment the IPython notebook with a Pluto.jl notebook

+### Dependencies
+- **Julia:** You'll need a recent version of Julia, available for download [here](https://julialang.org/downloads/)
+- **Julia packages:** The necessary Julia packages can be installed by
+  1. Starting a Julia shell by running `julia` in a terminal
+  2. Pressing the `]` key to enter the Julia `pkg` shell
+  3. Entering the following line:

+      `add IJulia, ImageView, Serialization, FFTW`
+  4. Done!
+You can close the Julia shell

+- **RADAR samples:** I have included one set of radar recordings here, but more are available for free from ASF Vertex, a NASA website (signup required).
+See the *Acquiring RADAR Samples* section for details
+- **Computer:** This code is a big memory-hungry because of the size of these SAR images.
+It runs well enough on my 2015 MacBook Pro with 8 GB memory, but only if I close most programs and browser tabs.
+If you run into Julia kernel crashes during processing, try freeing up some RAM by closing any programs or tabs you aren't using at the moment.
+The code as-written also saves off a couple intermediate files about 750 MB in size, so make sure you have a couple spare gigabytes of storage space too.

+### Producing Images
+**TODO**

+run `using IJulia; notebook();` to launch the Jupyter notebook environment and you should

 ### Acquiring RADAR Samples
 This project performs the entire synthetic aperture radar image-forming process